lenilsamuel/snake-client/README.md

 ## Purpose

 ## Credits
 The server code for this game was not written from scratch.
-It is a heavily modified version of the single player game [Snek] (https://github.com/taniarascia/snek) created by [Tania Rascia] (https://github.com/taniarascia).
+It is a heavily modified version of the single player game [Snek](https://github.com/taniarascia/snek) created by [Tania Rascia](https://github.com/taniarascia).

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.**